AbbVie Inc. (ABBV) Shares Up Despite Recent Market Volatility

 SVB Securities gave a rating of “Market Perform” to ABBV, setting the target price at $153 in the report published on February 10th of the current year.

-During the last 5 trading sessions, ABBV rose by +2.19%, which changed the moving average for the period of 200-days by +0.38% in comparison to the 20-day moving average, which settled at $151.01.
-In addition, AbbVie Inc. saw -3.43% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ABBV fell by -4.07%, which changed the moving average for the period of 200-days by +1.13% in comparison to the 20-day moving average, which settled at $152.32.
+In addition, AbbVie Inc. saw -7.36% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading